aptly-io/pwsync/README.md

 ## Usage

-> It is very important to familarize oneself with `pwsync` first!
+> It is important to familarize oneself with `pwsync` first!
 > Use the toy Keepass password database files in the `demo` directory (passphrase is `pw`).
 > Read this documentation to its very end.